-I used to get so excited by a sale or a clearance section that instead of only buying things I truly loved, I was just hunting for a good price tag.
+I used to get so excited by a sale or a clearance section.
+Instead of buying clothing items I truly loved, I just headed for

 In the same respect, you could quickly find an over-priced item that in the heat of the moment you feel like you have to have only to leave the store with buyer’s remorse.